Privacy Policy

 Senior Leadership team: Responsible for ensuring this policy is implemented at a program level.

-Leadership team (Program Managers and Team Leaders): Responsible for monitoring and reviewing privacy related processes in ACSO services which includes:
+Leadership team (Program Managers and Team Leaders):

-• Ensuring clients privacy is managed according to Privacy Policy
+• Ensuring clients’ privacy is managed according to Privacy Policy

-• Promoting the rights of client’s privacy in line with all privacy policies and procedures.
+• Promoting the rights of client’s privacy in line with all privacy policies and procedures

 • Ensuring that clients are aware of their right to access their personal information and make a privacy complaint

-• Ensuring potential or actual privacy breaches are reported to leaders immediately.
+• Ensuring potential or actual privacy breaches are reported to leaders immediately

-• If necessary and appropriate, assisting a client to make a privacy complaint.
+• If necessary and appropriate, assisting a client to make a privacy complaint

-• Collect client personal information only that is relevant to the provision of assistance to the person concerned.
+• Collect client personal information only that is relevant to the provision of assistance to the person concerned

 Workplace Privacy Guidelines